kchmck/vim-coffee-script/Readme.md

 ### Configuration

-This plugin can be configured by adding the relevant `let` statement to your `vimrc`.
+You can configure plugin behavior by adding the relevant `let` statements to your `vimrc`.

 #### Disable trailing whitespace error